 The standard requirements as outlined in PhORCAS are all that are required.
 Should you match to our site, you will be asked to fill out an online application through our normal HR recruitment process.
 Successful completion of pre-employment screening (drug screen and background check) will be required.

-Providence Sacred Heart Medical Center is located in Spokane, Washington (approximately 280 miles east of Seattle) in the Inland Northwest.
+Providence Sacred Heart Medical Center and Children's Hospital is located in Spokane, Washington (approximately 280 miles east of Seattle) in the Inland Northwest.
 The area is surrounded by a variety of nature and landscapes including rolling wheat fields, forests, snow-capped mountains and clear lakes, with a river at the center of the city.
 Spokane has four seasons, which accommodate a wide variety of outdoor activities.
 With several colleges nearby, it is host to college sporting events and community sports, including Hoopfest (largest 3-on-3 basketball tournament in the world) and Bloomsday (the second largest timed road race in America).

 Unfortunately, our program no longer offers a PGY-2 residency in critical care.